Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Applications and Examples

 where $\Delta_e(K)$ and $\Delta_g(K)$ are the diameters of $K$ with respect to the semi-norms $\gennorm_e$ and $\gennorm_g$, respectively. \end{proposition} Since the $\l{1}$-ball in $\R^p$ has only $D = 2p$ vertices, Proposition~\ref{prop_polytopes} implies that sparse recovery is possible in the high-dimensional regime $n \ll p$ for all variants of generic Bernstein concentration discussed in this section, even if the hypothesis set $K$ is not perfectly tuned.
 For example, if $\beta^\natural$ is $k$-sparse and has unit norm, $K = \sqrt{k} B^p_1$ would be a valid choice for Corollary~\ref{cor_eg_global}.
 Bypassing perfect tuning is in fact a desirable feature in statistics, but we point out that the error bound \eqref{cor_eg_global_bound_t} in Corollary~\ref{cor_eg_global} exhibits a suboptimal decay rate of $O(n^{-1/4})$.

 The above findings indicate a noteworthy phenomenon of our complexity parameters, and generic chaining in general.
 The argument behind Proposition~\ref{prop_polytopes} is especially effective for those polytopes with few vertices because we then only have to control the empirical processes over this small subset (cf.~\eqref{eq_complexity_finiteset}).
 For the $\gamma_2(\cdot, \gennorm_2)$-functional, this simplification is irrelevant, since it is equivalent to the Gaussian width according to \eqref{eq_talagrand_majorizing_measure}.
-However, the general geometric mechanisms behind this fact remain largely mysterious, e.g., see~\citet[Sec.~2.4]{tal14}.
+However, the general geometric mechanisms behind this fact remain largely mysterious, e.g., see~\citep[Sec.~2.4]{tal14}.
 In particular, the situation is much less understood beyond this special case and the involved $\gamma$-functionals are not necessarily invariant under taking the convex hull.
 Consequently, controlling the m- and q-complexities in any specific situation is a highly non-trivial task.
-For example, we have observed in Proposition~\ref{prop_upper_bounds_complexities}\ref{prop_upper_bounds_complexities_02} that unexpected effects may already appear in relatively simple scenarios and the success of sparse recovery is no longer evident for sub-exponential sample data.